 - MT: Mission Theology

-The 500-level courses are for students in the MA programs, and are open to students in any program.
-Students in the ThM in Missiology program register for courses at the 600 level.
+The 500-level courses are for students in the MA programs, and are open to students in any master's-level program.
+Students in the Korean-language ThM in Missiology program register for courses at the 600 level.
 The 700-level courses are for students in the Doctor of Missiology program.
-The 800-level courses are for Ph.D. students only.
-Most courses listed at the 500 level are also available at the 600 level for ThM students.
+The 800-level courses are for Ph.D. and ThM in Intercultural Studies students only.

 Abbreviations at the end of the course description indicate whether the course meets one or more of the following:

-- School of Intercultural Studies core competency course in the MA in Intercultural Studies (ISCC)
+- School of Intercultural Studies core competency course in the MA in Intercultural Studies beginning Winter 2010 (MAIS)

 - School of Theology MDiv core requirements, such as MIN3 or MIN8

 - Seminary core requirement (SCR) or other MA program requirement (MAT, MATM, MACL)

 These abbreviations also appear in quarterly class schedules.
 A current list may be found at schedule.fuller.edu//registrar/schedule/attributes.html.